 - Report it to your Financial Institution.
 If you have provided someone with your account information, contact your financial institution immediately.
 Let your financial institution know that you have been a victim of fraud and work with them to determine the best way to protect your money.

-File a Complaint with the Federal Trade Commission.
-File a complaint and complete an ID Theft Affidavit with the Federal Trade Commission.
+- File a Complaint with the Federal Trade Commission.
+Report identity theft and get a recovery plan from the Federal Trade Commission.
 Retain a copy for your records.

 There are also several non-profit resources that exist for victims: